Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

-Since the number of antennas is huge, signal processing with a dedicated radio-frequency (RF) chain is not efficient even if hybrid analog/digital processing is used.
-Therefore, subarrayed architectures, e.g., AoSA and GoSA, as shown in Fig.~\ref{fig_Diag}, have been proposed for THz systems as a promising solution against the fully-connected array (FCA) by exploiting the extreme-sparsity of the received THz signal.
+To tackle the severe path loss in THz, extremely dense antenna arrays (e.g., $5 \times 5$ $ \mathrm{cm}^2$) composed of thousands of antenna elements are employed~\cite{thz_Akyildiz2022May}.
+Since the number of antennas in THz systems is huge, signal processing with a dedicated RF chain is not efficient even if hybrid analog/digital processing is used.
+Therefore, subarrayed architectures, e.g., array-of-subarrays (AoSA) and group-of-subarrays (GoSA)~\cite{elbir2021JointRadarComm} as shown in Fig.~\ref{fig_Diag}, have been proposed for THz S\&C systems as a promising solution against the fully-connected array (FCA) by exploiting the extreme-sparsity of the received THz signal~\cite{elbir2021JointRadarComm}.
 Consider a THz system with $K$ RF chains and an antenna array with $M = QN$ antennas.
 Then, the FCA needs $KM$ PSs, whereas AoSA and GoSA employ $QN$ and $N$ PSs, respectively.
-The main advantage of subarrayed architectures is that they connect a part of the antennas to the same RF chain, and thereby reducing the power consumption due to the usage of PSs.
-Fig.~\ref{fig_NumPhaseShifters} compares these arrays in terms of number of PSs and power-consumption, which is approximately $5 \mathrm{mW}$ ($40\mathrm{mW}$) at $60$ GHz ($0.3$ THz), respectively~\cite{delayPhasePrecoding_THz_Dai2022Mar}.
+The main advantage of subarrayed architectures is that they connect a part of the antennas to the same RF chain, thereby reducing the power consumption due to the usage of PSs.
+Fig.~\ref{fig_NumPhaseShifters} compares these arrays in terms of the number of PSs and power consumption, which is approximately $5 \mathrm{mW}$ ($40\mathrm{mW}$) at $60$ GHz ($0.3$ THz), respectively~\cite{delayPhasePrecoding_THz_Dai2022Mar}.
 Here, AoSA and GoSA exhibit approximately $80$ and $200$ times less consumption compared to FCA.
 The superiority of GoSA is due to an extra grouping level connecting $Q$ antennas to the RF chain as shown in Fig.~\ref{fig_Diag}.
-While the subarrayed connection in AoSA and GoSA enjoys low hardware and energy cost, it yields lower S\&C performance in terms of spectral efficiency (SE) and localization due to fewer degrees-of-freedom (DoF) than FCA.
-To ameliorate this, overlapped-subarrays (OS) may be used without employing additional hardware component (see Fig.~\ref{fig_HybridBeamforming}).
-Antenna selection techniques can also be used for UM arrays.
-Then, the best antenna subarray can be obtained in terms of different communication/sensing performance metrics, e.g., SE, bit-error-rate (BER) and the Cram\'er-Rao lower bound (CRLB) of the target DoAs.
+While the subarrayed connection in AoSA and GoSA enjoys low hardware and energy cost, it yields lower S\&C performance in terms of spectral efficiency (SE) and localization due to fewer DoF than FCA.
+To address this, overlapped subarrays (OS) are used without additional hardware components.
+Each of these array setups leads to different S\&C performance as illustrated in Fig.~\ref{fig_HybridBeamforming}) \cite{elbir2021JointRadarComm}.
+Antenna selection techniques for UM arrays may also be used to yield the best subarray in terms of different communication/sensing performance metrics, e.g., SE, bit-error-rate (BER), and the Cram\'er-Rao lower bound of the target DoAs.